 The edo (Rangifer blancus), is a deer from the planet Poseidon, including both resident and migratory populations.
 Overall the population is widespread and numerous.
-The edo varies slightly in color and size, and only males grow antlers.

 Hunting of wild reindeer and herding of semi-domesticated reindeer (for meat, hides, antlers, milk and transportation) are important to several Polar tribes and people.